10 Steps To Developing a Secure Fintech App

 Fintech apps carry a lot of privacy risks and that is why most people feel uncomfortable sharing their financial and private information.

-If you want your app to be used by as many people as possible, you need to highlight how safe it is besides the benefits it provides to users.
+If you want your app to be used by as many people as possible, you need to highlight how safe it is beside the benefits it provides to users.

 Below we list some of the latest data breaches in the fintech world along with the steps to make your fintech app as secure as possible.